 - Limited Production: Only a handful of pieces were ever produced.

-With only a few units in existence, the Richard Mille RM 52-02 Pharrell Williams Tourbillon is one of the most exclusive timepieces ever produced.
-Its connection to a global celebrity and artistic craftsmanship ensures strong demand and impressive value retention.
+With only a handful of units in existence, the Richard Mille RM 52-02 Pharrell Williams Tourbillon ranks among the most exclusive timepieces ever produced.
+Its connection to a global cultural icon and its extraordinary level of artisanal craftsmanship ensure strong demand and impressive value retention for anyone fortunate enough to own one.

-The Van Cleef & Arpels Deep Space Resonance Tourbillon combines poetic design and innovative horology, creating a watch that feels as if it belongs in a science-fiction masterpiece.
-Known for its multi-axis tourbillon mechanism, it represents a rare mechanical feat in modern watchmaking.
+The Van Cleef and Arpels Deep Space Resonance Tourbillon combines poetic design and innovative horology, creating a watch that feels as if it belongs somewhere between a science-fiction masterpiece and a jeweller’s finest showcase.
+Its multi-axis tourbillon mechanism is a rare mechanical feat in modern watchmaking, the kind of achievement that makes other manufacturers take notice.

 - Manual-Winding Movement: Engineered for maximum energy efficiency.